MOOER E7 Polyphonic Synth Guitar Effect Pedal Review

 The E7 integrates into standard pedalboard signal chains using conventional instrument-level connections.
 In DAW-based studios, it can be used inline between an instrument and an audio interface or inserted into a re-amp chain for post-recording sound design.

 In hardware-centric setups, the pedal can be combined with loopers, mixers, or additional effects to build layered textures, drones, and rhythmic synth elements.
-For live rigs, it can feed guitar amplifiers, FRFR systems, or direct-to-PA setups when paired with suitable preamp or modelling solutions.
+For live rigs, it can feed guitar amplifiers, FRFR (full-range flat-response) systems, or direct-to-PA (public address) setups when paired with suitable preamp or modelling solutions.

 Who this product is suited for